ietf-dmsc/Charter/dmsc-charter.md

 The working group will deliver the following outcomes:

 1) Use Case and Requirements Document:<br>
-   A document detailing representative use cases, scenarios, and the functional and non-functional requirements for the AI Agent Gateway based dynamic multi-agent collaboration.
+   A document detailing representative use cases, and the requirements for the AI Agent Gateway based dynamic multi-agent collaboration.

-2) Architecture Documents:<br>
+2) Protocol Suite Document:<br>
-   The documents describing the infrastructure and protocol suites for enabling collaboration among AI agents via the AI Agent Gateway, focusing on dynamic registration, gateway capability directory functions, AI Agent gateway synchronization, semantic and other interoperability aspects, and security.
+   The document describing the infrastructure and protocol suites for enabling collaboration among AI agents via the AI Agent Gateway, focusing on dynamic registration, gateway capability directory functions, AI Agent gateway synchronization, semantic and other interoperability aspects, and security.

 3) Protocol Specifications:<br>
-   Specifications for key protocols to enable dynamic AI agent gateway based registration, discovery, semantic profile carriage, gateway capability directory synchronization, request routing, and secure communication.
+   Specifications for key protocols to enable dynamic AI agent gateway based registration, discovery, semantic profile carriage, gateway capability directory synchronization etc.

+4) Operational visibility:<br>
+   The documents on best practices for managing, maintaining and monitor AI agents performance in collaborative environments.

-4) Security Considerations:<br>
+5) Security Considerations:<br>
    A document outlining security challenges and solutions, particularly in heterogeneous, multi-agent environments.

-5) Operational visibility:<br>
-   The documents on best practices for managing, maintaining and monitor AI agents performance in collaborative environments.

 ### **5. Proposed Milestones**

 * Milestone 1: Identify use cases, requirements, and essential features for AI agent gateway based multi-agent collaboration (6 months).
-* Milestone 2: Develop and propose the architecture for dynamic, AI agent gateway based multi-agent collaboration (12 months).
+* Milestone 2: Develop and propose the protocol suite for dynamic, AI agent gateway based multi-agent collaboration (12 months).
 * Milestone 3: Draft protocol specifications for AI agent gateway based registration, discovery, and information synchronize (18 months).
-* Milestone 4: Address scalability, OAM challenges and security requirements, propose a set of best practices (24 months).
+* Milestone 4: Address OAM challenges and security requirements, propose a set of best practices (24 months).

 ### **6. IETF Area and Relation to Other Work**